Naveenbandaru/node_utilization/README.md

 - **ISSN:**  2147-6799

 ### Abstract
-High concurrency transaction processing systems often experience performance degradation due to conflicts among simultaneous read and write operations.
-Conventional mechanisms such as Two Phase Locking and Optimistic Concurrency Control introduce blocking, repeated retries, and significant processor overhead.
-This work examines the impact of these mechanisms on CPU utilization and scalability in distributed environments.
-A lightweight runtime conflict detection approach is introduced to identify conflicts earlier during execution and reduce unnecessary computation.
-Experimental evaluation across multiple cluster sizes demonstrates improved processor efficiency and better scalability in transaction processing systems.
+Distributed systems often experience inefficient resource usage when workloads are assigned using static allocation strategies that ignore runtime node activity.
+As cluster size increases, these approaches lead to declining node utilization and idle infrastructure capacity.
+This study examines utilization behavior across clusters of 3 to 11 nodes and highlights the limitations of baseline allocation models.
+An adaptive utilization aware mechanism is introduced to dynamically redistribute workloads, significantly improving node utilization and scalability in distributed environments.

 ### Major Research Contributions
 - **Lightweight Runtime Conflict Detection Mechanism:**